Stephanie-Spears/ComicBookViewer/Notes.md

 ```CSharp
 @Html.ActionLink("Return to List", "Index", null, new { @class = "btn btn-default" }) //here we escape the csharp keyword class with an @ symbol so we can use it in our html
 ```

+# Entity Framework
+Normally when programming using a SQL database, the code would have to be written using strings, so Visual Studio couldn't assist with things like syntax highlighting, etc. So the Entity Framework was created to be a mediary.
+When using the Entity Framework, developers interact with a set of models or entities, and a database context class to do database operations.
+Instead of interacting directly with the database, Entity Framework acts as a mediator, overseeing the movement of data from the database to the entity classes and back again.
+EF is a type of framework or library, known as an Object Relational Mapper, or ORM.
+Entities in EF are just plain old C# objects (POCO) classes.
+Generally, each Entity class represents a table in the database, and Entity class properties represent columns in their respective tables.
+EF queries are written using LINQ using either the fluent or query syntax.
+You can add the Entity Framework through NuGet

+Describing the shape of the data is called Data Modeling.
+You define the Entities, the Properties on those Entities, and Relationshipos between Entities.
+The Data Model in EF terminology, is called the Entity Data Model--EDM, or just "the model"

+## EF Supported Workflows
+1. Database First -> When you want to generage your model and entity classes from an existing database
+2. Model First -> When you don't have a database, and you want to define your model using the visual designer and allow EF to generate your entity classes and database
+3. Code First -> Foregoes the visual designer, allows you to write the code for your classes.

+### Database First
+After connecting with the database, EF generates teh model, then the Entities and Context data classes are generated from the model.
+Changes that need to be made to the model start in the database by making Schema changes.
+This means that the model, from the application-side is effectively read-only.
+Usually good for migrating existing projects to EF.

+### Model First
+You start with an empty model and use the EF Designer to define the Entities and the relationships between them.
+The model generates the Entities and Context classes, as well as the database.
+The model can be changed during development, but the database will be dropped and recreated when flowing the changes.
+Because of this, once an app goes into production, the model becomes read-only from the application-side.